TryBuildCalc

 • Actual sand requirement may vary due to bulking, moisture content, grading, compaction, batching accuracy, workmanship, and site handling practices.

-• Bulk density varies depending on sand source, particle shape, grading zone, moisture condition, storage condition, and compaction state.
+• Bulk density varies depending on sand source, particle shape, grading, moisture condition, storage condition, and compaction state.

 • The calculator does not evaluate silt content, fineness modulus, grading zone, organic impurities, chloride content, or project specification compliance.